Afrasyaab-GH/Afrasyaab-GH.io/README.md

-# Habibur Rahman — Portfolio
+# HabiburRahman Mukhlis — Portfolio

 Modern, fast, and responsive portfolio with a Material + Samsung One UI inspired design.
 Ships with theming, small animations, and PWA basics.